 Rebates for Energy Efficient Appliances

 In an effort to encourage energy efficiency in Marblehead, the Light Department is offering rebates to residential customers who purchase energy-efficient appliances.
 Rebates are also available for those customers who wish to improve the insulation in their own home or who purchase a programmable setback thermostat.
-For more information on this program call Cindy Snow, Energy Services Coordinator, at 781-631-0240 or visit the Light Department's website
+For more information on this program call Megan Milan, Energy Services Coordinator, at 781-631-0240 or visit the Light Department's website

 The Light Department also offers residential customers a service called HELPS (Home Energy Loss Prevention Service).
 Customers can call 888-333-7525 with any questions about energy conservation in their home or to find out more about getting a home energy audit.